 Abstract.
-The GoAmazon 2014/5 field campaign took place in Manaus (Brazil) and allowed the investigation the interaction between background level biogenic air masses and anthropogenic plumes.
-We present in this work a box model built to simulate the impact of urban chemistry on biogenic Secondary Organic Aerosol (SOA) formation and composition.
-An organic chemistry mechanism is generated with the Generator for Chemistry and Kinetics of Organics in the Atmosphere (GECKO-A) to simulate the explicit oxidation of biogenic and anthropogenic compounds.
+The GoAmazon 2014/5 field campaign took place in Manaus, Brazil, and allowed the investigation of the interaction between background-level biogenic air masses and anthropogenic plumes.
+We present in this work a box model built to simulate the impact of urban chemistry on biogenic secondary organic aerosol (SOA) formation and composition.
+An organic chemistry mechanism is generated with the Generator for Explicit Chemistry and Kinetics of Organics in the Atmosphere (GECKO-A) to simulate the explicit oxidation of biogenic and anthropogenic compounds.
 A parameterization is also included to account for the reactive uptake of isoprene oxidation products on aqueous particles.
-After some reductions of biogenic emissions relative to existing emission inventories, the model is able to reproduce measured primary compounds, ozone and NOx for clean or polluted situations.
-The explicit model is able to reproduce background case SOA mass concentrations but is underestimating the enhancement observed in the urban plume.
-Oxidation of biogenic compounds is the major contributor to SOA mass.
-A Volatility Basis Set parameterization (VBS) applied to the same cases obtains better results than GECKO-A for predicting SOA mass in the box model.
-The explicit mechanism may be missing SOA formation processes related to the oxidation of monoterpenes that could be implicitly accounted for in the VBS parameterization.
+The biogenic emissions estimated from existing emission inventories had to be reduced to match measurements.
+The model is able to reproduce ozone and NO_x for clean and polluted situations.
+The explicit model is able to reproduce background case SOA mass concentrations but does not capture the enhancement observed in the urban plume.
+The oxidation of biogenic compounds is the major contributor to SOA mass.
+A volatility basis set (VBS) parameterization applied to the same cases obtains better results than GECKO-A for predicting SOA mass in the box model.
+The explicit mechanism may be missing SOA-formation processes related to the oxidation of monoterpenes that could be implicitly accounted for in the VBS parameterization.